astrocatalogs/astroschema/README.md

 ## To-Do / Questions

+- Currently `Quantity/value` is any-type (at least to accomodate aliases, perhaps other uses?), but should this be changed to numeric?

 - Add some sort of `numeric` tag, and add checking of number-convertibility to a custom validator

 - Revise 'time' type/format checking...
 Dont forget edge cases of months-only and BC.